juruen/rmapi/README.md

 mget .
 ```

-## Recursively download directories and files with annotations
+## [optional] Recursively download directories and files with annotations

 Use `mgeta path_to_dir` to recursively download all the annotated files in that directory.
+Note: This command is only available if the geta command is also available.

 E.g: download all the files